wintercooled/wintercooled.github.io/elements-code-tutorial/blockchain.md

 e2-cli stop
 ~~~~

-We will have no use for the Bitcoin daemon so if it is still running from a previous tutorial session you can use the command  b-cli stop  to shut it down.
+We will have no use for the Bitcoin daemon so if it is still running from a previous tutorial session you can use the command "b-cli stop" to shut it down.

 Next we'll need to clear out any existing blockchain and wallet data as we will be creating a new blockchain from scratch.
 If these error that is fine and likely just because the data does not exist anyway: